369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 Finally, given this hypothesis representation, what we now need to do is fit the parameters 𝜣 to our data, which we will get to later.

-But forst , let's find out more about how we can interpret the output of our hypothesis h(x)
+But first , let's find out more about how we can interpret the output of our hypothesis h(x)

-For examp,e, if we are using the tumor classification example, and
+For example, if we are using the tumor classification example, and
 ```
 	x = |x₀| = |     1    |
 	    |x₁|   |tumor size|